COP16: Tracking country pledges on tackling biodiversity loss

 Image - Deer feeding in Japan.
 Credit: imageBROKER.com GmbH & Co.
 KG / Alamy Stock Photo - Deer feeding in Japan. (note)

-That leaves 188 countries that are yet to submit updated NBSAPs.
+That leaves 162 parties that are yet to submit updated NBSAPs.

 The map below shows countries that have submitted updated NBSAPs in green.

-Image - Countries that had submitted updated NBSAPs by 2 May (green).
+Image - Countries that had submitted updated NBSAPs by 25 October (green).
 Data source: UN Convention on Biological Diversity.
-Map by Joe Goodman for Carbon Brief - Countries with new biodiversity pledges ahead of COP16 (note)
+Map by Joe Goodman for Carbon Brief - Map of the world showing countries with biodiversity pledges. (note)

 Reversing biodiversity loss